 Exploring the historic center of Popayán is the easiest way to get the lay of the land, and visitors will enjoy visiting the many beautiful churches, plazas, and other unique white buildings that give the city its famous nickname.

 You can’t come to Popayán without digging into some delicious local eats.
 Popayán is recognized by UNESCO as a City of Gastronomy, a unique identifier celebrating Popayán’s important role in shaping Colombian cuisine.
 Try tamales and empanadas “de pipián,” containing a peanut and potato stew unique to the area.
-You also can’t go wrong with any of the barbequed meats or local sweets you’ll find in shops around the city.

 Located in the heart of Colombia’s Zona Cafetera – the coffee-growing region! – a visit to Manizales and the surroundings is the best way to experience Colombian coffee up close and personal.
 Head to a coffee plantation or small farm and learn, smell, and taste your way through the region.

-Even if you’re more excited about the surrounding of Manizales than the city itself, make sure to hit the city’s highlights, including the cable car and the impressive cathedral.
+Even if you’re more excited about the surroundings of Manizales than the city itself, make sure to hit the city’s highlights, including the cable car and the impressive cathedral.
 The highlight is the view from the church’s spire, which gives an incredible perspective over the city and the mountains beyond the city limits.

 Manizales is also next door to the Los Nevados National Park, home to some of South America’s most impressive volcanoes.
 It makes for a unique backdrop for the city.